ronaldbradford/aws-tutorial/ec2/create-rds-security-group.md

 # Create Security Group for RDS Aurora

+This tutorial will create a Security Group that will allow ingress/egress of Aurora traffic (MySQL - 3306, PostgreSQL - 5432) within the given VPC for the region you are using.
+It will also create a separate Security Group that will allow SSH ingress from your present IP.

+This example assumes you have created an <a href="verify-administrator-user.md">Administrator IAM user</a> or similar user with EC2 privilege capability for your AWS Account.

+## Select AWS user with appropriate EC2 privileges

+    export AWS_PROFILE=administrator
+    aws sts get-caller-identity

 ## RDS Cluster Security Group

 This example will create a security group for use with RDS Aurora Clusters (MySQL & PostgreSQL)